advra/grpc-vcpkg-boilerplate-example/README.md

 ```
 ./vcpkg integrate install
 ```
 Running command will output the path which we need to supply to cmake each time we build with a project.
 Take note of the `DCMAKE_TOOLCHAIN_FILE` flag as we will use this later in `2.
-Copmile`.
+Compile`.
 ```
 aa@ubuntu:~/vcpkg$ ./vcpkg integrate install
 Applied user-wide integration for this vcpkg root.